phluid61/internet-drafts/http2-encoded-data/draft.md

 --- abstract

-This document introduces new frame types for transporting gzip-encoded data between peers in the Hypertext Transfer Protocol version 2 (HTTP/2), and an associated error code for handling invalid encoding.
+This document introduces new frame types for transporting gzip-encoded data between peers in the Hypertext Transfer Protocol Version 2 (HTTP/2), and an associated error code for handling invalid encoding.